shivannis/xandr-docs-public/xandr-docs/bidders/frequently-asked-questions-faq-for-enhanced-bidder-profiles.md

 All changes have been documented here: [Changelog for Enhanced Bidder Profiles](changelog-for-enhanced-bidder-profiles.md).

-## Where can I contribute feedback about enhanced Bidder Profiles?
+## Where can I contribute feedback about enhanced bidder Profiles?

 Reach out to your account manager or services partner with any feedback.